 There are often other relationship problems present, such as trying to blend a new family, overcoming grief and loss, or dealing with addictions and mental health issues – but there is nothing that cannot be overcome with a shared intent and vision.
 By using a positive therapeutic technique which gives the partners a way to learn to listen so the other can talk and talk so the other can listen, progress can be fast and permanent.
 Couples can move from being in an unconscious relationship to an aware, conscious one where there is more joy, laughter and happiness.
 That is what we all deserve, and everyone can achieve it with the right tools.

 Annie Gurton has created a powerful course specifically to help heal broken relationships and to give you the tools to reignite the passion that is now replaced by anger, jealousy, arguments and distance.
-Take her powerful love quiz now to see where you are in your relationship and pre register for her video lessons straight into your inbox.
+Take her powerful love quiz now to see where you are in your relationship.
+Find out more on how you can Reignite Your Relationship with Annie Gurton here.